sarahahagen/Phone-Usage/README.md

 ## Running the Code
 To run the code:
-* an API key for IPGeolocation API may be needed toward the beginning, I hard coded mine into the implementation.
+* an API key for IPGeolocation API will be needed toward the beginning.

 Otherwise, it should run correctly when needed.